tarasmatsyk/tarasmatsyk.com/content/posts/5-how-to-pytorch-in-production-2.md

 #### Save some $

-AWS costs a lot, or at least a reasonable amount of money.
+AWS costs a lot, or more expensie than alternatives.
 We managed to save 10x $ by ordering a few GeForce GTX-1080 with 8Gb GPU on [Hetzner](https://www.hetzner.com/).
 Works really well for Europe.
 Also, I will not say it is super reliable, however if you put 2 clusters and a load balancer between them - everything works like a charm.
 Anyway, even 5 clusters would be 2x cheaper and 5 times more effective than AWS, sorry Jeff.

 #### Being able to scale on request